yevhenbalytskyi/f1-stats-proj/README.md

 3. **Small modules**

-If a file becomes large, split it into smaller modules.
+If a file becomes large (more than 200 lines), split it into smaller modules.